Boy, 5, Dies After Being Crushed At Popular Atlanta Rotating Restaurant

 The incident occurred around 3:20 p.m., police confirm.

-Warren Pickard, a spokesperson for the Atlanta Police Department, said the boy and his family were enjoying lunch while on vacation from Charlotte, North Carolina when the tragedy occurred.
+Warren Pickard, a spokesperson for the Atlanta Police Department, said the boy and his family were enjoying lunch while on vacation from Charlotte, North Carolina, when the tragedy occurred.

 The boy reportedly wandered off from his parents and was caught between a rotating portion of the floor and the wall, and sustained fatal head injuries.
-The space in which the boy was caught was not more than 4 to 5 inches, police said.
+The space in which the boy was caught was not more than four to five inches, police said.

 Five-year-old boy dies after being pinned at rotating restaurant in Atlantahttps://t.co/HOltFbp4qe